 More Information About Sanguinaria

-Sanguinaria is a North American monotypic (one species) genus of woodland perennials related to poppies.
-The common name 'bloodroot' comes from the red sap that oozes from the cut roots.
+Sanguinaria is a North American monotypic (one species) genus whose lone species is Sanguinaria canadensis.
+These woodland perennials are related to poppies and have the common name bloodroot which comes from the red sap that oozes from the cut roots.
 This sap was used as a source of red dye by Native American basketmakers.

 Sanguinaria roots also have another "bloody" reputation.
 They produce a toxic, caustic substance called sanguinarine that can kill if ingested or destroy tissue if rubbed onto the skin (escharotic).
 Mental note, don't eat the roots or rub them onto the skin.